greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/strategy/approach-to-okrs-at-green-orbit-digital.md

 ---
-title: Approach to OKRs at Green Orbit Digital
+title: Approach To Okrs At Green Orbit Digital
 linkTitle: Approach to OKRs at Green Orbit Digital
 date: '2025-05-06T14:19:00Z'
 weight: 1